Cedar decking remains a top choice for decks due to a combination of compelling factors.

 While pressure treated wood decks are the most common, cedar wood decks make up a good share of the remainder.

-Finally, if you’re looking for a contractor for cedar deck installation where you live, the service we offer will help you find the lowest installation estimates from contractors where you live who are ready to compete for the work.
+Finally, if you’re looking for a deck contractor for your cedar deck installation near where you live, the service we offer will help you find the lowest installation estimates from contractors where you live who are ready to compete for the work.

 What is Cedar Decking?